biot-med/terraform-sample/README.md

   [Python Download and Installation](https://www.python.org/downloads/)

 - **BIOT Service ID and Secret Key**
-  You will need valid credentials (service ID and secret key) to authenticate with the BIOT API.
+  You will need valid credentials (service ID and secret key) for the Terraform to authenticate with the BIOT APIs.
   See the [BIOT Service Credentials documentation](<doc link>) for details on how to obtain these.

 ---

 ## Main Flows

-## First time initialize
+## First Time Initialization

 After forking this project to initialize the terraform project and sync it with your current environment's state:

-1. Remove 'example' from the secret.auto.tfvars.example file (the new name should be secret.auto.tfvars)
+1. Remove 'example' extension from the envs/dev/secret.auto.tfvars.example file (the new name should be secret.auto.tfvars)
 2. Make sure the values in both secret.auto.tfvars and public.auto.tfvars are updated and correct for your environment (more explanations in the below sections about how to get the values)
 3. Navigate in the terminal to the envs/dev environment - `cd envs/dev`
 4. Run init script - `python3 ../../scripts/init_templates.py`